jeromeBRM/house-music-database/README.md

 # house-music-database
-Angular.js application to browse and upload music to a Microsoft server.
+Angular.js application to browse and upload music to an IIS server.